 We love how well this toy keeps cats engaged as they try to work their way into each compartment.
 You need to be careful not to leave unfound treats inside it though, as it can attract ants to the leftover food, creating quite a mess.

-7. SmartyKat Hot Pursuit Electronic Concealed Motion Cat Toy
+7. SmartyKat Hot Pursuit Electronic Interactive Cat Toy

-Here’s another offering from, but we don’t think the Hot Pursuit Electronic Concealed Motion cat toy is one of their best products.
+Here’s another offering from, but we don’t think the Hot Pursuit Electronic Concealed Motion cat toy is one of their best cat interactive toys available.
 That said, it does have some great features, such as an interchangeable wand attachment that lets you replace the wand and fur toy without replacing the motor.
 However, the wand just screws on, and it’s constantly falling off during play.

 The wand is attached to a motor that spins it.
 On the end of the wand is a small furry toy resembling a mouse.
 If your cat catches the mouse, you’ll hear the motor start to make a terrible noise that sounds like it’s dying.
 Many cats will be scared off by this noise and cease to play with this toy!